stefanix/LasaurApp/notes.md

 TODO (raster branch)
 ---------------------
 - gcode import support, and lsa
-- export gcode and json
-- about, make it a dropdown with link
-  - show versions for LasaurApp and firmware
 - job selected path visual clues, bbox
 - stats
 - configurable width/height, bbox checks